 - “Are we doing enough to protect the integrity of contacts’ personal data and info?”

-- “Do we have the requisite martech to maintain accurate records of users’ consent?”
+- “Do we have the requisite tech to maintain accurate records of users’ consent?”

 - “Do we have a single source of truth where all user data can live and be activated?”

-- “If we don’t have proper martech to do these things, what tech should we invest in?”
+- “If we don’t have proper tools to do these things, what tech should we invest in?”

 These are all critical questions to consider internally.
 But it’s the latter few Qs that should be asked first.
 Why?
 Because the right customer database (see: the CDP) can help answer the previous ones and, in turn, resolve your most pressing data management problems.

-Investing in premier martech to improve data management a must for brands
+Investing in the right tech to improve data management a must for companies

 There are endless takes on the California Consumer Privacy Act and related consumer privacy measures from marketers, execs, and others likely to be impacted by the regulations.